TrinityParcero/poke-api-app/README.md

 **Visual/Style issues**

+-   The border around the page is going to make me insane.
+It works and doesn't work in a pattern I have yet to figure out
 -   Pokemon with complex evolution chains - Eeveelutions are a good example - display of the evolution chain gets messy

 # Design Sketch / Inspiration